curiousleo/syp/README.md

 `N`, `r` and `p` are passed on to the [scrypt][scrypt-wp] which is used for generating the passwords.
 They are set to the recommended values for interactive logins.

 The `salt` parameter is passed to the password generator too.
 A random salt is generated when you visit the webapp.
 In order to regenerate your passwords, you must use the same salt every time.

-6. Bookmark the generated webapp URL to be able to regenerate your passwords.

 [gh-page]: http://curiousleo.github.io/syp/
 [scrypt-wp]: https://en.m.wikipedia.org/wiki/Scrypt